Developer Guide

 Expected: Successful exit message is shown in the status message.
 The program is then closed. - Other test cases that should work include

-orexit 2
+exitorexit 2

 Expected: Similar to previous